-Name of Plan Lead How do the goals of your Strategic Plan overlap with the goals of each plan?
-Organization County of Continuum of Riverside Through the outreach process, the County has identified homelessness, rapid re-housing, and Department of homelessness prevention services as a priority.
-These services will help strengthen the Care Public Social Continuum of Care Strategy.
-Services

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+Continuum of Care County of Riverside Department of Public Social Services Through the outreach process, the County has identified homelessness, rapid re-housing, and homelessness prevention services as a priority.
+These services will help strengthen the Continuum of Care Strategy.
 General Plan- Housing Element County of Riverside Planning Department The housing and demographic data was used to determine needs.
 Some goals proposed in the Housing Element can be funded through the Consolidated Plan.
 The Analysis of Impediments to Fair Housing Choice Fair Housing Council The Analysis of Impediments to Fair Housing program provides a vital range of no cost fair housing services to eligible clientele throughout the County's Urban County program areas that are victimized and affected by illegal housing practices.
 The value of this study is that it identifies and analyzes the most significant barriers affecting fair housing choices and outlines specific steps to address and overcome the effects of any impediments which were useful for the development of the Five-Year ConPlan and 2015-2016 OYAP.
 Annual Plan Housing Authority of the County of Riverside Plan is used to express the Public Housing Authority's quantifiable goals and objectives for the 5-Year period.
 The primary mission of the Housing Authority to provide affordable decent, safe and sanitary housing opportunities to low and moderate income families including elderly and disabled persons, while supporting programs to foster economic self-sufficiency overlap with those proposed by the County.
 Child Care Needs Assessment and Strategic Plan Riverside County Child Care Consortium The Plan was useful in the development of the Five-Year ConPlan and 2015-2016 OYAP as it assists in the alignment of the Riverside County Child Care Consortium's quantifiable goals and objectives to provide advocacy and resources in the establishment and support of quality, affordable, and accessible child care services for children and families in Riverside County through community partnerships, such as the County, for July 2010 through June 2015.